 .
 Shingles were made of wood from fir, ash and, most often, spruce.
 Properly made shingles were called cracked shingles.
 They used straight pieces of tree trunk, located between the separate branches with a minimum number of knots and a length of 24 inches.
 Shingles were axed radially around the tree trunk.

 To do this, an ax and a hammer were used to make wedge-shaped pieces of wood with a thickness of 3/4 inch.
 Each piece was treated with a two-handed wedge cutter that got the tear-shaped parts to a thickness that tapered to about 3/8 inch.
 A special tool — the shingled strug — was used to cut grooves lengthwise, and then the shingles were dried for six months.
 When ready for use, the shingles were impregnated with anthracene oil and painted.

 In Russia, handcrafted log houses competed successfully with stone houses for centuries.
-But in the first half of last century, devastation caused by civil war put builders in the situation having to find a cheaper alternative.
+But in the first half of last century, devastation caused by civil war forced builders to find a cheaper alternative.
 The production of panel prefabricated wooden houses using examples of houses in Sweden and Finland first started in St. Petersburg.
 The low cost and short time of construction of these houses have attracted a lot of fans, and the houses were called “Finnish.”

 Popular collapsible designs came after World War II to provide the population with cheap and fast-built housing.
 The best architects were involved to create cheap complex projects for rural construction.
 Many of those houses built are preserved to this day, giving shelter to several generations of Russians.